-According to the Sustainable Development scenario put forward by the International Energy Agency (IEA), oil and gas are set to continue playing a vital role in meeting the world’s energy needs for decades to come, accounting for nearly half of the primary energy mix in 2040.
+According to the Net Zero scenario put forward by the International Energy Agency (IEA), hydrocarbons are set to account for half of the world's energy needs in 2030, and will decrease below 20% in 2050.
 TotalEnergies is a broad energy company integrated across the entire oil and gas value chain.
 As such, our role is to responsibly, cost-effectively and sustainably produce the energy that we all need in our daily lives.
 That’s why our ambition is to become the responsible energy major, providing oil and gas that are more affordable, more reliable, cleaner and accessible to as many people as possible.

 The oil and gas industry: a complex environment